 We offer a broad portfolio of products that spans the consumer desktop to the enterprise data center.
-Our products generally fall into three categories (see Exhibit 3):
+Our products generally fall into two categories (see Exhibit 3):

 - Virtualization Platforms.
 Our virtualization platforms include a hypervisor for system partitioning that provides the capability to safely, securely and efficiently run multiple operating systems simultaneously on the same physical machine.
-Our platforms range from free, entry-level products for the desktop and server to more feature-rich desktop and server platforms. - Virtual Infrastructure Automation.
+Our platforms range from free, entry-level products for the desktop and server to more feature-rich desktop and server platforms. - Virtual Infrastructure Automation and Management.
 Our virtual infrastructure automation products utilize the unique benefits of our virtualization platforms to automate system infrastructure services, such as resource management, availability, mobility and security.
 By deploying our virtual infrastructure automation products with our virtualization platforms, VMware customers can reduce the operational complexity of their environments.

-Virtual Infrastructure Management .
-Unlike our virtual infrastructure automation products, which improve the runtime availability and reliability of the virtual machines, our virtual infrastructure management products automate the interaction between various IT constituencies and the virtual infrastructure for a specific set of point solutions.
+Our virtual infrastructure management products automate the interaction between various IT constituencies and the virtual infrastructure for a specific set of point solutions.
 These solutions range from capacity sizing and assessment to development lab management.